The Dental Benefits and Detriments to Coffee and Tea

 April 10, 2016Periodontal Disease and Cardiovascular Health

-August 15, 2016Two important dental procedures that may be options for you if you’re suffering from infection or tooth fracture are root amputation and apicoectomy.
+August 15, 2016Root amputation and apicoectomy are two important endodontics procedures that may be your options if you’re suffering from infection or tooth fracture.
 Although similar in nature, these procedures have distinct differences.

 Root Amputation

-What is a Root Amputation?
+What Is a Root Amputation?

 What Type of Tooth Qualifies for a Root Amputation?